College of Liberal Arts & Social Sciences > Academics > Writing, Rhetoric and Discourse > Graduate > TESOL (Certificate) >

 Certificate courses can be part of the regular MAWRD coursework, so no

 extra classes are needed.
-Graduate students outside the WRD department
+DePaul graduate students outside the WRD department

-may need to take additional courses to fulfill both their degree and
+may need to take additional courses to fulfill both their MA and

 TESOL requirements, which could result in some added cost.